strimzi/strimzi-kafka-oauth/examples/README-authz.md

     Dev Team B can read from topics that start with x_ on any cluster Dev Team B can update consumer group offsets that start with x_ on any cluster

-    ClusterManager of cluster2 Group has full access to cluster config on cluster2 ClusterManager of cluster2 Group has full access to consumer groups on cluster2 ClusterManager of cluster2 Group has full access to topics on cluster2
+    ClusterManager of my-cluster Group has full access to cluster config on my-cluster ClusterManager of my-cluster Group has full access to consumer groups on my-cluster ClusterManager of my-cluster Group has full access to topics on my-cluster

 If we take a closer look at the `Dev Team A can write ...` permission definition, we see that it combines a resource called `Topic:x_*`, scopes `Describe` and `Write`, and `Dev Team A` policy.
 If we click on the `Dev Team A` policy, we see that it matches all users that have a realm role called `Dev Team A`.